ubaldot/vim-conda-activate/README.md

 gvim
 ```
 >
-> Such a batch file will simply activate a virtual environment first, and then
+> Such a batch file activate a virtual environment first, and then
-> will starrt gvim.
-At that point, you can freely use this plugin.
+> start gvim.
 >
->Finally, in the list of all the available virtual environments, the ones called
+>Finally, in the list of all the available virtual environments, those named
 >like `Miniconda3`, `Anaconda`, etc. represent the `base` environment.